blyxxyz/lexopt/README.md

   - The standard `.into_string()` method can decode it into a plain `String` (not shown).
 - `Value` indicates a free-standing argument.
 In this case, a filename.
   - It also contains an `OsString`, which is easily converted into a [`PathBuf`](https://doc.rust-lang.org/std/path/struct.PathBuf.html).
-- If we don't know what to do with an argument we use `return Err(arg.error())` to turn it into an error message.
+- If we don't know what to do with an argument we use `return Err(arg.unexpected())` to turn it into an error message.
 - Strings can be promoted to errors for custom error messages.

 This covers almost all the functionality in the library.
 Optic does very little for you.